 If there are no bidders for a certificate, it is issued to the County at 18% interest.
-Currently, county-held tax certificates are available for purchase in our DeLand office.
+Currently, county-held tax certificates are available for purchase in our DeLand office or on LienHub.
 Procedures may vary from sale to sale and interested parties are encouraged to review our website for current tax sale information.